Restaurant staff training: Tips, tools and more

 When staff aren’t trained in these areas, mistakes happen—whether it’s mishandling food or unsafe practices in the kitchen.
 This can lead to accidents, illnesses, or even health code violations.

 Safety violations can result in fines, bad inspections, or worst of all, harm to your employees or customers.
 Again, this is trust that it’s hard to win back.
+It is crucial that you provide appropriate restaurant safety training to your staff.

 #3: High employee turnover